respawn-app/FlowMVI/docs/android.md

 It is discouraged to use Lambda intents with Compose as that will not only leak the context of the store but also degrade performance.

-?> You don't have to annotate your state with `@Immutable` as `MVIState` is already marked immutable.
+?> Compose stability configuration has been added in 1.6.0, and the library specifies stability rules with itself.
+`MVIState`, `MVIIntent`, `MVIAction`, `LambdaIntent` and `Store` are marked as `@Stable`.
+It's still best to annotate your contract with `@Immutable` explicitly however to ensure that the compiler pics up the mapping.
+See `stability_definitions.txt` to learn how to configure stability yourself.

 ```kotlin
 @Composable